 Not to mention, they possess several plan offerings ideal to just about everyone.
 With lots of different smartphones, mobile hotspots, and tablets, AT&T continues to be able to prove themselves among the best carrier in the country.

 AT&T Prepaid Cell Phone Plans

-All AT&T prepaid plans comes with unlimited talk and text (picture, and video messaging) within the U.S. Once high-speeds data allowance is used, you receive 128 kbps speeds for the rest of the term.
+All AT&T prepaid plans come with unlimited talk and text (picture, and video messaging) within the U.S. Once high-speed data allowance is used, you receive 128 kbps speeds for the rest of the term.

 AT&T Unlimited Data plan

 There are currently two ways to get unlimited data on AT&T: the Unlimited Choice plan, and the Unlimited Plus plan.
-Both plans offer unlimited voice calls and text messaging, and both plans offer unlimited data
+Both plans offer unlimited voice calls and text messaging.

-The Unlimited Choice plan costs $60 for the first phone, $115 for two phones, and then $20 a month for additional lines with limitations (no tethering, video streaming is limited to standard definition 1.5Mbps about 480p, and the speed is capped at 3Mbps.
+The Unlimited Choice plan costs $60 for the first line, $115 for two lines, and then $20 a month for additional lines with limitations (no tethering, video streaming is limited to standard definition 1.5Mbps about 480p, and the speed is capped at 3Mbps.